Learning for Life

 Early Years Foundation Stage: Developing stage in all areas

 Science P3(i) to P5

 Each one has a very special and unique character and it is wonderful to see them developing both as individuals and as a class!
 All of the class have complex learning needs related to communication, social interaction and self-help skills.
 There are a range of diagnoses within the class including ASD, ADHD, Pitt Hopkins, Tuberous Sclerosis and Smith–Magenis.

 The children access most of the curriculum in their own classroom space which is a vibrant and stimulating environment; but full advantage is also taken of the Academy facilities including the kitchen, hall, soft play and sensory room.
 We start each day with our ‘Hello Time’ in which we establish the daily timetable and welcome everyone to the Academy.
 A creative and multi-sensory approach to learning is adopted across all core and foundation subjects of the National Curriculum supported by the use of signs and symbols.
 Signs and symbols are essential to begin to develop key literacy skills including reading and comprehension.
-This year we have introduced a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
+This will be the third year we will have Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.